surfingjoe/Deploy-AWS-Resources-Dry_Code-by-Separate_Teams/readme.md

   * This repository does not include the "terraform.tvfars" files to protect sensitive information.
 Goto my blog where you will find examples of the "terraform.tfvars" for each team.
 I have written details about creating custom reusable code for different teams to use the same code, but apply variables to have acheive different outcomes accoring to a team's requirements of AWS resources.
 My post for this exercise is [Terraform Reusable Modules](https://josephomara.com/2022/07/19/terraform-reusable-modules)

-* execute the following commands in each of team folder to see how different teams can use the same reusalbe code but acheive different outcomes:
+* execute the following commands in each team folder to see how different teams can use the same reusalbe code but acheive different outcomes:
    1. `Terraform init`
    2. `terraform validate`
    3. `Terraform apply`